learn-co-curriculum/dsc-machine-learning-with-spark-lab/README.md

 ##  EDA

-Let's first look at the overall distribution of the class balance of the default and not default label to determine if there is a need for each one of the different things here.
+Let's first look at the overall distribution of class balance of the default and not default label to determine if there is a need for each one of the different things here.
 Create a barplot to compare the number of defaults vs. non-defaults.
+This will require using groupBy as well as an aggregation method.

 ```python